vlang/v/tutorials/building_a_simple_web_blog_with_vweb/README.md

 }
 ```

-> Untyped `form['key']` is temporary.
-Very soon Vweb will accept query and form
+The decorator on our function tells vweb that it is an HTTP POST type operation.

-parameters via function arguments: `new_article(title, text string) {`.
+This time Vweb parses the HTTP form and assigns correct values with correct types to

-The decorator on our function tells vweb the path to our endpoint, `/new_article`,
+function arguments, which saves a lot of typing (e.g. `title := app.form['title']` is
-and that it is an HTTP POST type operation.
+not necessary).

 We need to update `index.html` to add a link to the "new article" page: